Hillside House mammal species list

 short-tailed vole | Present on the meadow, also near the pond, probably common.
 Nests are often found during scything work. |

-harvest mouse | Harvest mouse Micromys minutus is present on the meadow mainly in areas of vigorous reed.
+harvest mouse Micromys minutus | Harvest mouse is present on the meadow mainly in areas of vigorous reed.
 A record has been submitted to the Mammal Society.
 During winter 2022/23 old summer nests were found at Top Blackthorn (on the meadow) and in a cut reed area on the west side of the meadow.
 Also found was a winter nest very close to the ground with extra moss insulation layers surrounding it.
-Six or seven nests were found during scything work on the meadow in autumn 2014 (see photo: the diameter of the nest shown was about 11 cm).
+The diameter of the nest in the picture was about 11 cm.
+Six or seven nests were found during scything work on the meadow in autumn 2014.
 The nests were around 30 to 40 cm off the ground in reeds and other rank vegetation.
-(Vole nests are usually on the ground or just below it).
 Some more nests were found in 2015 and 2016.
+(Vole nests are usually on the ground or just below it; are made up of quite short pieces of vegetation; and are not as neatly woven.)
 Harvest mouse was once common in lowland England and Wales but has declined since harvesting was mechanised.
-(Like several other British mammals, harvest mouse is probably an ancient introduction, and this particular species may have originated in the far east.). |
+(Like several other British mammals, harvest mouse is probably an ancient introduction, and may have originated in the far east.). |

 woodmouse | 1 seen 2015, also 1 caught by cat |